MIAMI BEACH

 Should I Stay or Should I Go?

 Hotel choices range from extravagant to simply practical.
 You can reserve a few simple rooms and save your party funds for restaurants and bars, or you can Go VIP and let the hotel do the hard work for you.
-At the top of the line, you and your guests might opt for the celeb's favorite - Delano Hotel (1685 Collins Avenue) where Lindsay Lohan was recently spotted poolside.
-The Delano Pool is all about people watching, so you'll need to bring your A-Game in terms of hot swimwear and sexy cover-ups.
-Bachelorettes can book an exclusive day-into-night beach cabana or opt for a swank, 2 level poolside bungalow that's the most luxurious townhouse in the city.
+At the top of the line, you and your guests might opt for the celeb’s favorite – Delano Hotel (1685 Collins Avenue).
+The Delano Pool is all about people watching, so you’ll need to bring your A-Game in terms of hot swimwear and sexy cover-ups.
+Bachelorettes can book an exclusive day-into-night beach cabana or opt for a swank, 2 level poolside bungalow that’s the most luxurious townhouse in the city.
 Either option gives you a front row seat at the hottest show in town.
 If the bride is a bit of a Diva who likes to tan and be pampered, the Delano will definitely rub her the right way!

 Agua at the Delano is a rooftop, girls-only spa featuring full-service salon treatments and a clothing optional sun deck.
 Plan a full day of spa services for all of the girls to celebrate this special time away together.
-Get your bodies soothed and smoothed so you'll look your best before you hit the town.
-Plan dinner at the hotel's Blue Door Restaurant starting with cocktails at the adjoining Rose Bar where guests meet and mingle over a game of pool or a flute of champagne.
-Everything about the Delano feels chic and sexy and all areas, including the spa, cabanas and the terraced dining platform, are open to reservations even if you aren't a hotel guest.
+Get your bodies soothed and smoothed so you’ll look your best before you hit the town.
+Plan dinner at the hotel’s new Bianca Restaurant starting with cocktails at the adjoining Rose Bar where guests meet and mingle over a game of pool or a flute of champagne.
+Everything about the Delano feels chic and sexy and all areas, including the spa, cabanas and the terraced dining platform, are open to reservations even if you aren’t a hotel guest.
 Definitely check it all out!

-If a spa vacation sounds like something you and the girls would enjoy, think about a totally relaxing stay at The Standard Hotel (40 Island Avenue), Miami's first adults-only full service bath house.
-Located on the west side of town, this place is considered the "antidote" to South Beach where the focus is on quiet, rest and relaxation.
-But don't worry - all the best nightclubs are only a 5-minute cab ride away!
-This east coast version of Los Angeles' hippest hotel chain features an outdoor pool with a Roman waterfall hot tub, a full service and self service spa and a co-ed Turkish style Hammam (steam bath).
+stepin-out1006-300If a spa vacation sounds like something you and the girls would enjoy, think about a totally relaxing stay at The Standard Hotel (40 Island Avenue), Miami’s first adults-only full service bath house.
+Located on the west side of town, this place is considered the “antidote” to South Beach where the focus is on quiet, rest and relaxation.
+But don’t worry – all the best nightclubs are only a 5-minute cab ride away!
+This east coast version of Los Angeles’ hippest hotel chain features an outdoor pool with a Roman waterfall hot tub, a full service and self service spa and a co-ed Turkish style Hammam (steam bath).
 Unlike the Delano, The Standard is quiet, sophisticated, and entirely casual.
-On Sundays, take the hotel shuttle over to the Raleigh Hotel for the sundown Soiree pool party and then see where the night takes you...

 To experience both a quiet escape by day and a rocking good time by night, reserve a few "wet rooms" at the Standard and enjoy outdoor bathtubs filled with customized aromatherapy soaks right on your terrace.
 Wrap yourselves in the spa's white terry robes and make your way to the bay front pool area to sample a Golden Body Mud Bath.
 Swim in the chlorine free pool to the tune of underwater speakers piping in music spun by the in-house DJ.
 If you're too relaxed to bother leaving the property for lunch, you'll be happy to know that Eric Ripert of New York's Le Bernardin restaurant supervised the spa menu served poolside.
 No matter how much trouble you manage to find after hours, it may be a comfort to know that the Standard has the cure for whatever ails you once the sun rises on Biscayne Bay.